1974 Notre Dame Fighting Irish football team: USC

 The Fighting Irish blew a 24–0 lead as USC scored 55 points in a strange game.
 Drew Mahalic intercepted a Pat Haden pass, and Bullock scored from the two to end the short drive.
 Clements threw to Demmerle for a touchdown from the USC 29.
 Reeve hit a field goal, and McLane scored from the nine with a draw play.
 Anthony Davis scored from the eight with a swing pass for the Trojans, but they missed the point after.
 Then they hammered Notre Dame for 49 unanswered points in the second half.
-Davis ran the second half opening kickoff back 102 yards for a touchdown, scored from the six, and then from the four.
-J.K.
-McKay caught an 18-yard touchdown pass, and also a 44-yarder on the last play of the third quarter.
+Davis ran the second-half opening kickoff back 102 yards for a touchdown, scored from the six, and then from the four.
+John McKay Jr. caught an 18-yard touchdown pass, and also a 44-yarder on the last play of the third quarter.
 The Fighting Irish fumbled, and Diggs caught a 16-yard touchdown pass on the ensuing possession.
 A long Clements pass was intercepted and returned 58 yards for the final touchdown, and a 55–24 win for USC.
 Four of the last five Trojan touchdowns came off Irish turnovers.